Psychological operations (United States): Korea

 Psychological operations were used extensively during the Korean War.
-The first unit, the 1st Loudspeaker and Leaflet Company, was sent to Korea in fall 1950.
+The 1st Loudspeaker and Leaflet Company was sent to Korea in fall 1950.
 Especially for the operations directed against troops of the Democratic People's Republic of Korea (DPRK; North Korea), it was essential to work with Republic of Korea (ROK; South Korea personnel) to develop propaganda with the most effective linguistic and cultural context.
 Since the war was a United Nations mandated operation, political sensitivities were high.
 While rules limited mentioning the People's Republic of China or the Soviet Union, first due to fear it would increase their intervention, and later because it might demoralize ROK civilians, Stalin was depicted and Chinese troops were targeted in leafleting.

 Various methods were used to deliver propaganda, with constraints imposed by exceptionally rugged terrain and that radios were relatively uncommon among DPRK and PRC troops.
 Loudspeaker teams often had to get dangerously close to enemy positions.
 Artillery and light aircraft delivered leaflets on the front lines, while heavy bombers dropped leaflets in the rear.
 Over 2.5 billion leaflets were dropped over North Korea during the war.
-There was a somewhat artificial distinction made between strategic and tactical leaflets: rather than differentiating by the message, tactical leaflets were delivered within 40 mi of the front lines and strategic leaflets were those delivered farther away.

-Less direct and immediate correlation between tactical PSYOP efforts and target audience behavior may still be substantiated after the fact, especially by means of polling and interviews.
-For example, in the Korean War, approximately one-third of the total prisoner of war (POW) population polled by the United Nations (UN) forces claimed to have surrendered at least in part because of the propaganda leaflets.
-The contributions of PSYOP in the first Persian Gulf War have also been corroborated through POW interviews.
-Ninety-eight percent of the 87,000 POWs captured either possessed or had seen PSYOP leaflets that provided them with instructions on how to approach U.S. troops to surrender.
-Fifty-eight percent of the prisoners interviewed claimed to have heard coalition radio broadcasts, and 46 percent believed that the coalition broadcasts were truthful despite coming from their enemy.
-Again, some portion of the surrenders might have occurred even without PSYOP encouragement; but certainly, there would appear to be a correlation between PSYOP, which offered the enemy a way to escape the onslaught of U.S. military power, and their compliance with those instructions.

-One such operation, is Operation Moolah.
-The objective of the psychological operation was to target Communist pilots to defect to South Korea with a MiG-15, in order for the U.S. to conduct analysis of the capabilities of the MiG.

 Some leafleting of North Korea was resumed after the Korean War, such as in the Cold War Operation Jilli from 1964 to 1968.